Methodology for Credit Card Reviews

 Rewards are perhaps the most attractive and most difficult quality to assess when evaluating credit cards.
 Most people want to take advantage of credit card rewards, but about a third of people with these cards don’t know how to best use them.

-Earning Points, Miles, & Cash Back
+Earning Points, Miles, and Cash Back

 Credit card rewards values vary widely.
 To simplify the problem, we built a system that fairly compares rewards and gives them a dollar value.